dergigi/dergigi.github.io/bitcoin/resources.md

 #### Wikis and Guides

-There are many great articles written by contributors of the *Bitcoin Wiki*.
+There are many great articles written by contributors of the [Bitcoin Wiki][wiki-bitcoin].
 If you want to know more about a specific topic, the Bitcoin Wiki is a great resource.
-The *Libbitcoin Wiki* has an amazing list of fallacies, and some great explanations of Bitcoin's properties and principles.
-If you want to start hacking on Bitcoin you might want to check out the *Bitcoin Developer Guide*.
+The [Libbitcoin Wiki][wiki-libbitcoin] has an amazing list of fallacies and some great explanations of Bitcoin's properties and principles.
+If you want to start hacking on Bitcoin you might want to check out the [Bitcoin Developer Guide][bitcoin-dev-guide].

 - [Bitcoin Wiki][wiki-bitcoin] maintained by the Bitcoin community
 - [Libbitcoin Wiki][wiki-libbitcoin] by libbitcoin developers